I travel a lot; I hate having my life disrupted by routine.

 This is the floor plan of our Sunline 2499 Solaris Travel Trailer.
 We liked the fact that you could walk around the bed, and that the bathroom separated the living space from the bedroom.
 With a full stand-up shower, the bathroom is plenty big enough for our needs.
 With a full size queen bed, we didn't have to worry about sacrificing any creature comforts and if we are to ever have guests, the sofa can always fold out into a double bed.

 The bedroom also has it's own entrance.
 This has it's pro's and con's depending on who you're asking.
-Cindy loves it for when we're coming home to the dogs, we can enter through the bedroom and not have to worry about them jumping outside before we get their leashes on them.
-When we leave, they usually stay in the living room side of the camper where they've made their home under the dining table.
-I don't really care for it as that's my side of the bed, so it always has to remain spotless since it's used as a walkway.
+Cindy loves it for when we're coming home to the dogs, we can enter through the bedroom and not have to worry about them jumping outside before we get their leashes on them because they're so excited for us to return....It's a Dog Thing?
+When we leave, they usually stay in the living room side of the camper where they've made their home on the floor under the dining table.

 Added Options and Upgrades

-One of our reasons for choosing a Sunline was because of their ability to change anything we wanted.
-I was put in touch with Carl Kern, who was in charge of this job of customizing customer’s campers.
 After many hours of phone conversations with Carl, where I learned some valuable information on RVing and travel trailers in general, we decided to install a 4” lift kit which would give us the needed ground clearance to find those secluded sites we longed to be camping at.
-They moved a few of the items on the underside of the trailer around to make sure that nothing was hanging below the frame rails and added a better suspension package which will allow the wheels to move independently and adjust for uneven ground or rough terrain.

 Fully Supported Roof

-We had the roof fully supported so when we added solar panels or waterproof storage bins for needed items that won’t be used daily, we would have a secure structure to attach the items to.
+We had the roof fully supported so when we added solar panels or waterproof storage bins for seasonal items that won’t be used daily, we would have a secure structure to attach the items to.

 The fully supported roof also allows you to walk up top when cleaning or working on anything located on the roof.
 This isn't anything that you can do to an aftermarket camper without spending way too much money, but something that should be standard when ordering a new model.
 This is something you need to have done at the factory, and another reason we chose a Sunline Coach.